-- 12. In many situations, the participation of persons with disabilities (PwD) in CFW activities is limited.
-PwD faces many obstacles to accessing livelihood opportunities. - 13.
-To encourage PwD to participate and benefit economically from these activities, and avoid their structural marginalization, it is important to determine specific activities that can be performed by persons with disabilities in the specific location where the CFW program is planned. - 14.
+- 11. In many situations, the participation of persons with disabilities (PwD) in CFW activities is limited.
+PwD faces many obstacles to accessing livelihood opportunities. - 12.
+To encourage PwD to participate and benefit economically from these activities, and avoid their structural marginalization, it is important to determine specific activities that can be performed by persons with disabilities in this location interested to participate in CFW program. - 13.
 Designing CFW activities for PwD should take into consideration the following: - a.
-CLPs can be designed with a main goal of benefitting PwD, while still being community-led and participatory.
-For example, a CLP can aim to create or improve an accessible facility or service for PwD, such as a ramp, a toilet, a health center, or a recreational space.
-The community can participate in the CLP either voluntarily or through CFW, depending on their needs and preferences.
-This way, the CLP can ensure impact on the lives of PwD and also benefit the whole

-- community with CFW or social cohesion, where the community works together to support a specific vulnerable group.
-The same can apply for other vulnerable groups, such as women, children, elderly, etc. - b.
 Diversity and inclusion teams should be trained to be sensitive to disabilities and treat beneficiaries with respect.
-Different tasks could be proposed in different areas depending on the capacities of the beneficiaries. - c.
+Different tasks could be proposed in different sites depending on the capacities of the beneficiaries. - b.
 Program teams should support tailoring the activities with measures such as shorter working days, different timing arrangements, appropriate tasks, provision of protective equipment, etc. It is important to discuss these needed arrangements with potential beneficiaries of CFW programming as each personal situation is specific and actors should refrain from considering all PwD under a monolithic category and as a group unable to conduct manual or physical work.